If you want to improve your artwork quickly, here are the drawing tips for beginner artists that you must know!

 Don’t try to think how a Ball looks, actually look at the ball and draw the shapes you see and how the light shines on it.

-This is also great for drawing people if you’re able to get into a live figure drawing class, if not, there are always alternatives online!
+This is also great for drawing people if you’re able to get into a live figure drawing class, if not, there are always alternatives online, like these free pose reference websites!

 Making studies from real-life examples, will not only let you understand better how to draw something.
 It will also give you a better understanding of perspective and dynamic/movement.